SEND Local Offer

 How do you ensure that parents know “who’s who” and who they can contact if they have concerns about their child/young person?

 - Half termly letter is sent to all parents/carers informing them who is their child’s Coordinator, SENDCO and Child Protection Officer

 - Information is also distributed at Parents’ Evenings, if parents/carers don’t attend a letter is sent to them

 - Home visits are made if requested by parent

 - Information is also available on the school website

-- SENDCO gives school contact number to all parents who express a need to speak to him regularly and parents are told that they are welcome to ring regarding any concerns they may have
+- SENDCO gives school contact number and his email address to all parents who express a need to speak to him regularly and parents are told that they are welcome to ring or email regarding any concerns they may have

 - Letters sent home to parents/carers